mrprohack/apikeyleektester/README.md

 - `-o, --output`: Path to save the scan results
 - `--format`: Output format (text, json, csv, or html)
 - `--exclude`: Patterns of files/directories to exclude
+- `--skip`: Specific files or folders to skip during scanning (absolute or relative paths)
 - `--context`: Number of context lines to show before and after findings
 - `--workers`: Number of worker threads for parallel scanning
 - `--custom-patterns`: Path to JSON file with custom regex patterns